-- Police officers and firefighters (safety employees) can retire at age 50 with 5 service years with maximum benefits at age 55 with 30 years of service. - Other employees and elected officials (miscellaneous employees) can retire at age 50 with 20 service years or at 60 with 10 years, with maximum benefits at age 62 with 32.6 years of service.
+- Police officers and firefighters (safety employees) can retire at age 50 with five years of service with maximum benefits at age 55 with 30 years of service.
+The maximum annual pension for safety employees is 90% of final compensation. - Other employees and elected officials (miscellaneous employees) can retire at age 50 with 20 years of service or at 60 with 10 years, with maximum benefits at age 62 with 32.6 years of service.
+The maximum annual pension for miscellaneous employees is 75% of final compensation.

 These benefits are determined by final compensation, retirement age, and service length.
-Final compensation is a one or two year average of the highest annual compensation.
+Final compensation is a one- or two-year average of the highest annual compensation.

-Some employees who leave City employment before becoming eligible for service retirement can receive a "vesting allowance" when they reach age 50.
+Some miscellaneous employees who leave City employment before becoming eligible for service retirement can receive a "vesting allowance" when they reach age 50.
 The City matches employee contributions to the costs of this benefit.